tdolan21/phi_1.5_api/README.md

 The nvidia/cuda base image is needed to use your local gpu compute in the container.
 As a result, the torch install for gpu support must occur in the container launch because torch is wiped from the image even if has successfully built.

 The main downfall of this is the perceived build time is longer.
 The torch install occurs when you launch the api, but it would need to happen in the dockerfile either way.
 I welcome any other solutions that allow for the app to build without entering interactive mode.

+## License

+Microsoft provided a research license that I have included for use of the model.

+This API follows the guidelines provided in the research license and you are expected to as well.